0xfuturistic/solhooks/README.md

 This preHook ensures the invariant that the contract has enough balance for the withdrawal.

 ### Advantages of Using Solhooks for Invariants:
-- Explicitness: By using hooks to enforce invariants, the conditions are made explicit, enhancing code readability.
+- **Explicitness**: By using hooks to enforce invariants, the conditions are made explicit, enhancing code readability.
-- Modularity: Separating invariants from the main function logic allows for better modularization of code.
+- **Modularity**: Separating invariants from the main function logic allows for better modularization of code.
-- Reusability: Common invariants can be reused across different functions, ensuring consistency and reducing redundancy.
+- **Reusability**: Common invariants can be reused across different functions, ensuring consistency and reducing redundancy.
-- Enhanced Security: By ensuring invariants, potential vulnerabilities or logical errors can be detected and halted before they cause issues.
+- **Enhanced Security**: By ensuring invariants, potential vulnerabilities or logical errors can be detected and halted before they cause issues.

 ### Potential Use Cases:
 - **Token Contracts**: Ensure that the total supply of tokens remains constant after minting and burning operations.